dabcoder/kubectl-idelete/README.md

 ```
 kubectl idelete sts consul -n consul

-This sts has 3 Running pods, do you want to proceed and delete it (y/n)?
+This sts (consul) has 3 Running pods, do you want to proceed and delete it  (only "yes" will be accepted)?
 This could disrupt the underlying application!"
 ```